oldfatcrab/PSYCH101/README.md

     - How did the child respond when the mother came back?
     - **Secure attachment pattern**: child is somewhat upset to see mother leave, but very happy when mother returns
     - **Anxious attachment pattern**: the child would scream and be very upset when mother left, and would be overly clingy when she returned
-    - **Avoidant attachment pattern**: child is either upset or not when mother leaves, Pbut does not want to have anything to do with her when she comes back
+    - **Avoidant attachment pattern**: child is either upset or not when mother leaves, but does not want to have anything to do with her when she comes back
     - These patterns can be divided into secure and insecure patterns:
         - Secure attachment: a child who misses the mother seeks reunion, but is able to deal with time on their own
         - Insecure attachment: either doesn't miss their mother or isn't able to deal with being on their own